Pasta alla Norma is a Sicilian eggplant pasta dish with a creamy tomato sauce, tender eggplants, dried oregano, and fresh basil.

 Salt and Pepper

-This sauce requires salt and black pepper to taste great.
+We use sea salt and freshly ground black pepper.
 You’ll also need salt to season the pasta water.
-We recommend sea salt or kosher salt.

 Ricotta Salata